antaldaniel/reprex/content/apps/listen-local/index.md

 lastmod: 2022-11-20T15:16:00+01:00

 # Project summary to display on homepage.
-summary: "Listen Local is a trustworthy, ethical AI-powered system that aims to help great artists in small organizations and small countries using big data.
-We want to make sure that audiences are not only recommended global superhits, but locally relevant music, too.
-At present, corporate algorithms fail to connect listeners in small countries with music from the local scene - with artists whom the listener can easily see perform live in local venues, who sing in the listener’s language and who connect with the listener’s feelings and experiences."
+summary: "Listen Local is a trustworthy, ethical AI-powered system that aims to help great artists in small organizations and small countries using big data."

 # Tags: can be used for filtering projects.
 tags: